hyper-expanse/dotfiles/security-hardening.md

 session required	pam_umask.so umask=0027
 ```

-## Disable Unnecessary Services

-For added security it's best to disable any services on the local machine which are not being used.

-Comment out each line in `/etc/inetd.conf` using the character '\#'.

 ## Update Host SSH Keys

 The host keys for the server need to be updated to use a larger key size for better cryptographic security.